 Fretting-corrosive wear is caused by connecting surfaces that are constantly vibrating with a small amplitude (20…30 µm).
 Usually, corrosion accompanies this movement.
-The perpetual breaking of a just formed oxidised layer and renewing of it induces the wear.
-This type of wear is present in bearings, clutches and gear-wheel fits, bolted connections etc.
+The perpetual breaking of a just-formed oxidised layer and renewing of it induces wear.
+This type of wear is present in bearings, clutches and gear-wheel fits, bolted connections, etc.

 Another type of wear but without any sub-groups.
 Adhesive wear is characterised by one surface’s particles sticking to another surface through molecular forces.
 It results in moving parts stopping abruptly, which can mean failure.